terzakig/LynxMotion-L6-Kinematics/README.md

 4. Inverse Kinematics and Trajectory Planning: The interface can solve for the link angles of the robot for a given position in 3D Euclidean space (in cms) and plan a trajectory to the destination.
 As a demo, the robot can draw a sinewave on a plane using the inverse kinematics solver to chart its course from one sample to the next in the sinewave plot.
 The solver will mark a destination as ``unreachable'' if the system of equations is infeasible.

-This is a C#-only application, originally written in Visual Studio, but can be directly ported to Mono.
-I regret not adding many comments, but it was written in very limited trime.
-Still the code is straightforward, although can be optimized in several ways.
+This is a C#-only application, originally written in Visual Studio, but can be directly ported to Mono in Windows or Ubuntu.
+I regret not adding many comments, but it was written under a very limited time.
+Still, the code is straightforward and readable, although can be optimized in several ways.

+## More Details
+I included the quick [report](https://github.com/terzakig/LynxMotion-L6-Kinematics/blob/master/Report.pdf) that I originally submitted with the project in order to provide more details on the code.